3 Types of Hydro-Jetter Users: Which One Are You?

 Type 1: The First-Time Jetter Owner

-If you’re just getting into jetting, this is where most operators start.
-It’s about learning the tool, taking back work you’ve been handing off, and building confidence on real jobs.
+If you’re just getting into hydro-jetting, this is where most operators start.
+It’s about learning the equipment, taking on jetting work that you’ve been passing off, and building confidence on real jobs.

 You’re either snaking lines or turning jetting work away altogether, maybe referring jobs out and watching someone else collect the revenue, and you’re ready to bring that work in-house so you can take control of your schedule, capabilities, and bottom line.